Master of Chemistry (MChem)

 How will I be assessed?

-The course contains a required period of international experience in your third year which may include study in a research context or may involve work experience.
+The course contains a required period of work experience in your third year which may include study in a research context or industrial setting overseas.

 Students in Chemistry are also supported through our Department of Student Opportunity to gain experience during vacation periods in other industry sectors including teaching, finance, data science, law, consultancy, marketing and IT/technology.
 We also have an Undergraduate Research Support Scheme which allows undergraduate students to work on an academic research project in Chemistry or another department during the summer vacation.